SJElizalde/quick-asyncNet/docs/GUIDE.md

 Other values:

-- *progress* (FLOAT): a float between 0 and 1, indicating socket read progress, ingnore unless the event status is "in_progress".
+- *percent* (FLOAT): a float between 0 and 1, indicating socket read progress, ingnore unless the event status is "in_progress".
 - *url* (STRING): the request's remote URL.
 - *filename* (STRING): the request's local file URL (to which the stream will be downloaded)